 The reason as to why an LLC can elect to be taxed as a different business entity is because the IRS views the LLC as a disregarded entity.
 Owners of an LLC are also required to pay self-employment taxes on all profits of the business, whereas shareholders in a corporation are considered employees and only pay taxes on employment income.

 If you need help determining whether to form an LLC or corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.